gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 ```

 ### SpringSecurityManager
-This is the main class, which implements the [SecurityManager](https://github.com/apache/geode/blob/support/1.13/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java) interface from [Apache Geode](https://geode.apache.org/) and encapsulates both the authentication and authorization logic.
+This is the main class, which implements the SecurityManager interface from [VMware GemFire](https://tanzu.vmware.com/gemfire) and encapsulates both the authentication and authorization logic.

-During initialization, we create the application context using the properties passed by [Apache Geode](https://geode.apache.org/) to the *[SecurityManager.init](http://more%20easily%20and%20quickly%2C/)* method, and obtain the single configured *[AuthenticationManager](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationManager.html)* instance.
+During initialization, we create the application context using the properties passed by [VMware GemFire](https://tanzu.vmware.com/gemfire) to the *[SecurityManager.init](http://more%20easily%20and%20quickly%2C/)* method, and obtain the single configured *[AuthenticationManager](https://javadoc.io/doc/org.springframework.security/spring-security-core/latest/org/springframework/security/authentication/AuthenticationManager.html)* instance.

 We only require a single property to work: *security-spring-security-xml*, which should refer to the spring-security XML configuration.
 To load the application context, we use the *[FileSystemXmlApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/support/FileSystemXmlApplicationContext.html)* class, so the configuration file itself could be either in the filesystem *(“file:/path/to/file.xml”)* or within the classpath *(“classpath:/path/to/file.xml”)*.
 The “beauty” of this approach is that we can change the authentication layer entirely by just pointing to another configuration file, **without changing a single line of code**.